dialupnoises/GameAnalytics-Processor/README.md

 ## Converting to SQL

 I've also written a script to convert the generated CSV files into SQL for importing into a database.
-I've written this tool for use with PostgreSQL, but if you aren't using that, it should be easy to modify to work with MySQL or SQL Server or whatever you want.
+It supports both PostgreSQL and SQL Server.

-To use the tool, simply run convert.py with the CSV file you want to convert.
-For example: `python convert.py merged_design.csv`.
+To use the tool, simply run convert.py with the CSV file you want to convert and the DBMS you are using.
+For example: `python convert.py merged_design.csv sqlserver`.
+Valid DBMS choices are "postgres" and "sqlserver".